ufal/whisper_streaming/README.md

 1) ``pip install librosa soundfile`` -- audio processing library

-Note: for the VAD I need to `pip install torch torchaudio`.

 2) Whisper backend.

  Several alternative backends are integrated.
 The most recommended one is [faster-whisper](https://github.com/guillaumekln/faster-whisper) with GPU support.
 Follow their instructions for NVIDIA libraries -- we succeeded with CUDNN 8.5.0 and CUDA 11.7.
 Install with `pip install faster-whisper`.